0xDAWS/datchk/README.md

 [ NIDF ]  rom-4.ext
 [ PBIN ]  rom-5.ext (Legend of Rom - Rom's Adventure.ext)
 ```
-Some of th output codes (acronyms in square brackets) will be self explanatory, but let's take a look at what each means and how it can help you to get the best information from the check results.
+Some of the output codes will be self explanatory, but let's take a look at what each means and how it can help you to get the best information from the check results.

 ### PASS
 The file matched an entry in the datfile and it's checksum was validated as correct.